IriLrnr/RFMO/README.md

 # RFMOconsensus
-This is a repository for a project analyzing consensus decision-making in fisheries
+This is a repository for a project analysing consensus decision-making in fisheries